Program Overview

 What You’ll Study at Niagara University

-Once you graduate from the program, you’ll be able to close achievement gaps for students, advocate for the delivery of multi-tiered services to meet the needs of the community, and engage in decision-making that is grounded in the models, ethics, and standards of the American School Counselor Association.
+Once you graduate from the program, you’ll have the foundational knowledge and skills necessary to close achievement gaps for students, advocate for the delivery of multi-tiered services to meet the needs of the community, and engage in decision-making that is grounded in the models, ethics, and standards of the American School Counselor Association.

 Find Your Best Self